trmchale1/hacking/htb machines/Two Million.md

+*Add details and images, then add to resume*

 Running `nmap`, there are two ports open, 22, and 80 running ssh and http respectively.

 When I visit the target ip, I find the url is called `2million.htb`.
 I add this url to the hosts list,